 Like frequency division and time expansion detectors, full spectrum, real-time sampling detectors detect all frequencies.
 They sample at very high rates to capture all signal information and output it in real-time – so you get the detail of call structure as with time expansion, but also the real-time continuous monitoring as with frequency division.
 Sounds can be recorded and used with sound analysis software.
 They enable a very detailed analysis of the sound and a clearer sonogram when compared to frequency division.
 They are generally more expensive than frequency division detectors.

 The sounds that you get on a bat detector depend considerably on the type of detector you are using, and similar models even from the same manufacturer can sound slightly different.
 If you are considering the purchase of a bat detector it may be wise to attend a few bat watching events with more experienced people and see what they are using and try them out.
 Contact your Local Bat Group for details of such events and for any bat detector training sessions they may be arranging.
+We have also compiled a list of bat detector Manufacturers and Suppliers and suggest getting in touch with them for details of the different detector models available.

 The following downloads provide step by step guides to using different sound analysis packages: